sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-xBeach.markdown

 ### a) Setting up a VM with XBeach

 We have prepared a cloud image (from now on simply _an image_) where we have compiled and installed XBeach for a user called `clouder` (short for CLOUD usER).
 You can find the image on your images list.
-It's called `xbeach_centos_7`.
+It's called `xbeach`.

 **Exercise a1:** Make a 2-core VM out of the provided XBeach image.